sph-mn/sph-sc-lib/readme.md

 # sah
-string-array-hash - a file format and hashtable type for named arrays, possibly nested. can be used for configuration files. the parser is written so that it should be easy to extend it for custom value types.
+string-array-hash - a file format and hashtable type for named arrays, possibly nested. can be used for configuration files. the parser is written so that it should be easy to extend for custom value types.

 depends on stdio.h, inttypes.h, murmur3.c, sph/status.c and sph/hashtable.c.
 it also uses getline which needs ``#define _GNU_SOURCE`` before including stdio.h.